-1: The clarity of the project's goals and significance and impact for the humanities (aligns with narrative sections Overview of the project, Enhancing the humanities, and Final product and dissemination)
+1: The clarity of the project's goals and significance and impact for the humanities

+(aligns with narrative sections Overview of the project, Enhancing the humanities, and Final product and dissemination)

-- Are goals and outcomes clearly described and appropriate? - What is the potential to enhance scholarly research, teaching, and learning in the humanities? - Are the intended audiences or users well defined and are the dissemination and outreach plans appropriate for reaching these communities? - What is the potential impact of this project's proposed outcomes?
+- Are goals and outcomes clearly described and responsive to DHAG program priorities? - Will the project enhance scholarly research, teaching, and learning in the humanities? - Are the intended audiences or users clearly defined and are the dissemination and outreach plans likely to impact these communities? - For Level III projects, have applicants demonstrated how their work will impact audiences and users beyond the applicant institution?